 - Is the cue a strong enough signal?

 - Are there other distractions in my environment disrupting my cue?

 - For instance, do I sit in the kitchen but get disturbed by the sound of the dishwasher?
 Or, do my email notifications distract me when I close my office door to write?

-So as you create these implementation intentions, think about what else is happening around you, so you can really support yourself when you make the intention.
+As you create these implementation intentions, think about what else is happening around you, so you can really support yourself when you make the intention.
 Create an environment in which the intention will actually be successful for you.
-So I would challenge you now to share in the comments or write down for yourself two implementation intentions you can try relatively soon, within the next couple of days.
+So, I would challenge you now to share in the comments or write down for yourself two implementation intentions you can try relatively soon, within the next couple of days.
 Choose intentions that support one of your larger goals for this semester and start trying them out.
 Don’t make it hard.
 In fact, you should make it easy, because then you’ll have a better chance of sticking to it.